asiffarhankhan/Mediumly/ReadMe.md

 * The program fails to load article images other than the header image
 * inline links within the article are not displayed in the *unlocked* article page
 * While the program is best suited for readables, however it may be useless for tutorials/instructibles
+* Options such as night mode, font size and other relevant features can also be integrated

 ## DISCLAIMER